 My first time wasn’t pretty: we were newbies and it showed.
 The other team managed to knock down 9 of 10 pins before we got any of theirs.
 I assumed we were out of luck, but that last pin turned out to be elusive.

 In a total upset, we came from behind for a surprise win.
-Even the Buffalo Bills hit the playoffs every once in awhile, and apparently even the girl chosen last for the team can score unexpectedly.
+Even the Buffalo Bills hit the playoffs every once in awhile, and apparently even a girl chosen last in gym class can score unexpectedly.

 After that round, we found a different team to compete against and pulled out another W. For the last few rounds, we mixed up our team compositions a few times to get to know them better — after all, this is a social game that you shouldn’t take too seriously.
 There were some wins, some losses, but no matter how bad my throws were, it was a blast.